TV DocumentaryIndustrialEnergy Industry

 Two cameramen film staff in High-vis clothing, at a power station

-We captured all the major parts of the UK’s energy generation process, from the creation of sustainable biomass, to the inner workings of industrial boilers, to the control room and the team keeping a safe eye on the plant, to the inside of the cooling towers that use the natural cycle of convection, air circulation and recycled water to keep the whole system cool.
+We captured every key part of the UK’s energy generation process — from sustainable biomass production to the industrial boilers, control rooms and even inside the cooling towers that use natural convection and recycled water to keep the plant cool.

 a cameraman film inside a hatch of an industrial boiler